marcpinet/marcpinet.github.io/content/projects/neuralnetlib.md

 <div style="flex: 1;">
             <strong style="color: #0969da; text-transform: uppercase; font-size: 14px; font-weight: 600;">NOTE</strong>

-<div style="margin-top: 4px;">PCA (Principal Component Analysis) was used to reduce the number of features to 2, so we could plot the decision boundary.
+<div style="margin-top: 4px;"><p>PCA (Principal Component Analysis) was used to reduce the number of features to 2, so we could plot the decision boundary.
-Representing n-dimensional data in 2D is not easy, so the decision boundary may not be *always* accurate.
+Representing n-dimensional data in 2D is not easy, so the decision boundary may not be <em>always</em> accurate.
-I also tried with t-SNE, but the results were not good.</div>
+I also tried with t-SNE, but the results were not good.</p></div>
         </div>
     </div>
 </div>